madiistvan/ml_ops/reports/README.md

 >
 > Answer:

---- We used the following services: Vertex AI, Cloud Build, Cloud function, Bucket, Container registry, IAM
+--- We used the following services: Vertex AI, Cloud Build, Cloud Run, Bucket, Container registry, IAM
 - Vertex AI, for running our experiments
 - Cloud Build, for building our containers
 - Bucket, for storing the data, and the details and results of our experiments.
 - Container registry, for storing the built docker images.
-- IAM, Resource acces managment for our workflows. ---
+- IAM, Resource acces managment for our workflows.
+- Cloud Run, for deploying our model to the cloud. ---

 ### Question 18